-The 1996 Everest Disaster unfolded on May 10; after the events, Anatoli Bookreev wrote The Climb: Tragic Ambitions on Mount Everest.
-This analysis covers the events as written in Bookreev’s book.
+The 1996 Everest Disaster unfolded on May 10; after the events, Anatoli Boukreev wrote The Climb: Tragic Ambitions on Mount Everest.
+This analysis covers the events as written in Boukreev’s book.
 Another analysis of Into Thin Air: A Personal Account of the Mt.
-Everest Disaster” by Jon Krakauer, which is a rival to Bookreev’s version of events, was also written.
+Everest Disaster” by Jon Krakauer, which is a rival to Boukreev’s version of events, was also written.

 The 1996 Everest Disaster

-May 10, 1996, was Summit Bid Day on Mount Everest for four expeditions – an expedition led by Rob Hall of Adventure Consultants, one by Scott Fisher of Mountain Madness, an Indo-Tibetan Border Police and a Taiwanese expedition.
+May 10, 1996, was Summit Bid Day on Mount Everest for four expeditions – an expedition led by Rob Hall of Adventure Consultants, one by Scott Fisher of Mountain Madness, an Indo-Tibetan Border Police team and a Taiwanese expedition.

 What unfolded over the course of two days became the single most devastating tragedy in mountaineering history.
-Eight died after an unexpected blizzard above Camp 4 ravaged climbers above.
+Eight climbers died after a blizzard above Camp 4 ravaged climbers above.
 The accounts have remained controversial and conflicting in their beliefs of what and who was to blame.

 About This Book’s Quality

 Fearful, I am, that this book neither meets the expectations I set for it and that instead of telling the tale of a harrowing tragedy, it sets out to sell itself as a prolonged press release, elevating Anatoli Boukreev and his “friends” as “mountain extraordinaires”!
 That is my first impression of The Climb: Tragic Ambitions on Mount Everest.